philadams-zz/philadams.net/src/quotes.md

 -
 > Everything you can imagine is real. _Pablo Picasso_

 -
+> The future starts today, not tomorrow. _Pope John Paul II_

+-
 > We have more power than will; and it is often by way of excuse to